 or upon your return, your tour operator is likely to deny liability and avoid compensating

 you.
-Simpson Millar's Specialist Holiday Claims Team will help you fight for
+Simpson Millar LLP's Specialist Holiday Claims Team will help you fight for

 the holiday compensation that you rightly deserve.